 Faculty of Geoengineering, Mining and Geology is one of the strongest institutions for mining and mineral exploration-related engineering programmes in Poland.
 WUST is closely cooperating with the KGHM, one of the leading ore mining companies in Europe.
 Faculty of Geoengineering Mining and Geology has a great expertise in underground and surface mining engineering; geotechnical engineering with numerical modelling; geology, hydrogeology and geochemistry; mineral processing; environmental engineering and reclamation; reserve estimation and modelling; geophysics; digitization in mining; mineral economics and financial management.
 It has been a member of Federation of European Mineral Programmes (FEMP) for many years and participated in Federation of European Mineral Programmes EMMEP for 6 years and it enabled students to obtain double or triple diplomas.
 The Mining and Geology MSc programme is currently participating in the Geomatic for Mineral Resource Management triple degree programme (https://study-geomatics.eu/).

-LTU is Europe’s northernmost university of technology with a strong emphasis on mineral raw materials and with a strong industrial environment.
-LTU is internationally recognized as one of the leading mining universities in Europe, and the research covers the whole chain from mineral exploration and characterization of ores, via mining, and processing to the final product.
-Mineral-related research at LTU is also part of the strategic area Sustainable use of natural resources: mining and minerals of the Swedish government.
-The research is conducted in close collaboration with industries such as LKAB, Ericsson, Boliden, ABB, Epiroc and leading international universities.
-Luleå University of Technology has a total turnover of SEK 1.8 billion per year.
-It currently has 1 770 employees and 17 200 students.
+LTU is Europe’s northernmost university of technology with a strong emphasis on mining around critical raw materials and a strong industrial environment.
+LTU is internationally recognized as one of the leading mining universities in Europe.
+Research and education at LTU cover the whole chain from minerals to metals (mineral exploration and characterization of ores, mining, processing, recycling, and environmental aspects).
+As an umbrella, the Swedish School of Mines (SSM) at LTU connected all these geology and mining groups and assisted them in working together and related industries.
+Mineral-related research at LTU is also part of the strategic area of Sustainable use of natural resources: mining and minerals of the Swedish government.
+The research and education at LTU are conducted in close collaboration with industries such as LKAB, Ericsson, Boliden, ABB, Epiroc, and leading international universities.
+Luleå University of Technology has a total turnover of SEK 1.8 billion annually.
+It currently has 1770 employees and 17200 students.

 MSc in Exploration and Environmental Geosciences